-Information required by Law 11/2018 Materiality Page or section of the report where a reply is given to the requirement of Law 11/2018 Reporting criterion: GRI (2016 version if not indicated otherwise)

-General information

-A brief overview of the business model

-including the business environment, organisation GRI 102-2

-and structure Material 8, 183 GRI 102-7

-Markets where it operates 22 Material GRI 102-3

-GRI 102-4

-GRI 102-6

-Goals and strategies of the organisation Material 8 GRI 102-14

-The main factors and trends potentially

-affecting future performance Material 168 GRI 102-14

-Reporting framework used Material 198 GRI 102-54

-Principle of Materiality Material 13 GRI 102-46

-GRI 102-47

-Environmental issues

-Management approach: description and results of

-policies concerning these issues and the

-main risks relating thereto in

-connection with the Group's activities Material 130-145 GRI 103-2

-Detailed general information

-Detailed information concerning current and

-foreseeable effects of the Company's activities on the

-environment and, where applicable, health and safety Material 131 GRI 103-2

-Procedures for environmental assessment or certification Material 131-132 GRI 103-2

-Resources allocated to preventing

-environmental risks Material 131 GRI 103-2

-Application of the precautionary principle Material 126-127,131 GRI 102-11

-Amount of provisions and guarantees for

-environmental risks Material 132 GRI 103-2

-Pollution

-Measures to prevent, reduce or remedy severe

-environmental emissions; taking into

-account any kind of atmospheric pollution

-specific to an activity, including

-noise and light pollution Not material Not material

-Circular economy and waste prevention and management t

-Measures for prevention, recycling, re-use, GRI 306-1(2020)

-other forms of waste recovery and elimination Material 141 GRI 306-2 (2020)

-GRI 306-4 (2020)

-GRI 306-5 (2020)

-Actions for combating food wastage Not material Not material

-Sustainable use of resources

-Water consumption and water supply in accordance

-with local constraints Material 141 GRI 303-5 (2018)

-Consumption of raw materials and measures implemented

-to boost efficiency in its usage Material 141 GRI 103-2
+Information required by Law 11/2018 Materiality Page or section of the report responding to the requirement under Law 11/2018 Reporting criterion: GRI (2016 version unless otherwise stated) General information A brief overview of the business model including the business environment, organisation and structure Material 29, 128 GRI 102-2 GRI 102-7 Markets where it operates Material 6-7, 42 GRI 102-3 GRI 102-4 GRI 102-6 The organisation's goals and strategies Material 29 GRI 102-14 The main factors and trends potentially affecting future performance Material 112 GRI 102-14 Reporting framework used Material 21 GRI 102-54 Principle of Materiality Material 24 GRI 102-46 GRI 102-47 Environmental issues Management approach: description and results of policies concerning these issues and the main risks relating thereto in connection with the Group's activities.
+Material 70-72 GRI 103-2 Detailed general information l Detailed information concerning current and foreseeable effects of the Company's activities on the environment and, where applicable, health and safety Material 71 GRI 103-2 Procedures for environmental assessment or certification Material 71-72 GRI 103-2 Resources allocated to preventing environmental risks Material 72 GRI 103-2 Application of the precautionary principle Material 66-67,70-71 GRI 102-11 Amount of provisions and guarantees for environmental risks Material 72 GRI 103-2 Pollution Measures to prevent, reduce or remedy severe environmental emissions; taking into account any kind of atmospheric pollution specific to an activity, including noise and light pollution.
+Not material Not material